Let's Measure Information Step-by-Step: AI-Based Evaluation Beyond Vibes: Study Setup

 \subsection{Statistical Analyses}

 For RQ1 (manipulation detection), we compute paired Cohen's d between Good Faith and Problematic categories with bootstrap CIs.
-For RQ2 (decomposability), we analyze item-level AUC distinguishing Faithful-Faithful from Faithful-Problematic pairs.
+For RQ2 (decomposability), we analyze item-level area under the curve (AUC) detection distinguishing Faithful-Faithful from Faithful-Problematic pairs.
 For RQ3 (robustness), we apply four adversarial transformations and measure degradation in both d and AUC.